LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 * At the end of the URL, add `.patch` and hit return

 You now have a "patch" text file.
 Download and save this file on your computer.

+No instructions are available yet, but you might be able to reuse that patch for subsequent releases.
+We are still working on steps and methods to simplify the process.

 The default name when you select File->Save Page As, is 1.patch.txt.
 It's a good idea to revise this.
 For the graphic below, the filename was modified to `Loop_main_3.2.1_custom_1.patch.txt` and a folder called `patches` in Downloads was used for storage.